HoenikkerPerez/pysynthmri-docs/docs/source/index.rst

 Welcome to PySynthMRI's documentation!
 ===================================

-**PySynthMRI**  PysynthMRI is a python open-source tool which provides a user-friendly interface to synthesize contrast weighted images.
+**PySynthMRI** is a python open-source tool which provides a user-friendly interface to synthesize contrast weighted images.
 It allows the user to load quantitative maps and adjust virtual scanner parameters to obtain, in real time, the best images.